Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Experiments

 \paragraph{Generalization task $\#$1: across recording session and animal.}

 After validating the model's decoding performance, we investigate its generalization across different sessions and animals.
-As the number of neurons in different recordings varies, we cannot use the model in an end-to-end manner.
-Instead we train our model on one recording, freeze the weights, and apply the channel-invariant portion of our model to the new data as described in Section~\ref{sec:transfer} (Figure~\ref{fig-monkey}(A)).
+As the number of neurons in different recordings varies, we cannot use the model in an end-to-end manner when testing on a new neural population of a different size.
+Instead, we train our model on one recording, freeze the weights, and apply the channel-invariant portion of our model to the new data as described in Section~\ref{sec:transfer} (Figure~\ref{fig-monkey}(A)).
 In our experiments, we re-train only a final linear classification layer to predict the labels on the new dataset.

 Even when tested on new populations of neurons, our model provides impressive overall performance in decoding across sessions and animals (Table~\ref{table:decoding}, bottom).
 Here, we compare with a re-trained NDT (with a new input layer) and with models trained and tested on the same animal (within domain, top).
 In these cases, we find that through a linear readout from \ours, we can actually outperform many models that are trained from scratch within domain.
 These results suggests that our temporal transformer has learned information about the firing patterns of neurons that can be transferred across populations in the same and different animals.